pinout-xyz/Pinout.xyz/src/en/overlay/wiringpi.md

 ###WiringPi is an attempt to bring Arduino-wiring-like simplicity to the Raspberry Pi.

-The goal is to have a single common platform and set of functions for accessing the Raspberry Pi GPIO across muliple languages.
+The goal is to have a single common platform and set of functions for accessing the Raspberry Pi GPIO across multiple languages.
 WiringPi is a C library at heart, but it's available to both Ruby and Python users who can "gem install wiringpi" or "pip install wiringpi2" respectively.

 Python users note the 2 on the end, the WiringPi2-Python library finally brings a whole host of existing WiringPi functionality to Python including brand new features from WiringPi 2.